-Understanding the productivity paradox has been added to your bookmarks.
+Understanding the productivity paradox has been saved

 Despite various technological innovations and advances, productivity growth has stagnated or declined the world over.
 Understanding the root causes behind this paradox can help address the issue before it worsens.

 Economic debates are often about jobs, economic growth, and policies to support the two.
 Very rarely does the argument focus on productivity.
 This may be because the concept of productivity is difficult to measure and not well understood.

 Productivity measures an economy’s efficiency in using a factor of production, such as labor, to produce output.
 Any increase in productivity can suggest that the economy is producing more output with equal or less input.
 One could intuitively expect that the technology boom and rising innovations witnessed over the past two to three decades, such as the flood of computing power available to individuals, the Internet, smartphones, artificial intelligence, additive manufacturing, and the use of drones and robots would likely increase labor productivity.
 However, the leading measures of productivity suggest the opposite.
 Despite the steady progress in technology since the 1990s, the world’s productivity growth has either remained stagnant or declined.1 This productivity paradox has baffled many economists and policymakers.
 The fact that productivity growth has been modest may be a cause of real worry because in the long run, there are two factors that can drive economic growth: increases in the number of people working and productivity.
 With an aging workforce owing to shifting demographics, especially in advanced economies, productivity growth will likely have to take on a more important role in driving sustained growth.